Ramsai170899/YoutubeChannels/README.md

 * Elevate - general must topics

+## Order of Editing the video
+1. Fill in the background for frames for entire audio
+2. add the popup graphics for the entire video
+3. add the text to emphasis using cloud or msg boxes.
+4. add the sound design for all the places in the video
+5. add the channel branding at the beginning and end of the video.

 ## Points for good video editing :
 1. make sure to use frames lessthan 3 seconds